 While providing reliable wireless access was the original IT team’s goal with their AP deployment, they quickly realized there was so much more they could do with their new solution.
 The information and tools already made available in the Meraki dashboard can inform how to design the campus moving forward, help improve student safety, allow them to personalize student experiences, and more.
 With Bluetooth beacons, they can send personalized communications to students that are connected to an AP in the dining hall, student center, or science building.
 By leveraging the Meraki API, they can pull data out of the dashboard and use it in other systems and tools to continue improving the student experience.
 With the vast amounts of data available at their fingertips, the IT team is continuing to explore new ways to take advantage of these insights and apply them to the University going forward.

 Butler University is a pioneer in deploying innovative technology in the higher education industry.
-To learn why they chose Meraki wireless, how they were able to complete their deployment so quickly, how they leverage non-technical staff to manage and troubleshoot the network, and how they are thinking about using wireless data to do more than just provide access, join us for a live webinar on August 13th.
-Peter Williams, Associate Vice President of IT and Chief Information Officer, and Michael Denny, Network and Security Architect, at Butler University will walk us through their Meraki deployment, including a live demo of their Meraki dashboard, and will be available for questions.
-Register now.
+To learn why they chose Meraki wireless, how they were able to complete their deployment so quickly, how they leverage non-technical staff to manage and troubleshoot the network, and how they are thinking about using wireless data to do more than just provide access, watch the on demand webinar.
+Peter Williams, Associate Vice President of IT and Chief Information Officer, and Michael Denny, Network and Security Architect, at Butler University walk us through their Meraki deployment, including a live demo of their Meraki dashboard.
+Watch now.